LimeChain/gosemble/docs/2-go-to-wasm.md

 *Collection*
 1. Mark Setup (stop the world)
     * turn on write barrier
     * stop all goroutines

 2. Marking (concurrent)
     * inspect the stack to find root pointers to the heap
     * traverse the heap graph from those root pointers
     * mark values on the heap that are still in use
     * slow down allocations to speed up collection

 3. Mark Termination (stop the world)
     * turn the write barrier off
-  * various cleaup tasks
+    * various cleanup tasks
-  * next collection goal is acalulated
+    * next collection goal is calculated

 *Sweeping*
 Freeing Heap Memory
-* occurs when the goroutines attempt to allocate new heap memory
+* occurs when the *goroutines* attempt to allocate new heap memory
 * the latency of sweeping is added to the cost of performing new allocation

 Compiler decides (via escape analysis) when a value should be allocated on the Heap
-* sharing down (passign pointers) typically stays on the Stack
+* sharing down (passing pointers) typically stays on the Stack
 * sharing up (returning pointers) typically escapes on the Heap

 * when the value could be referenced after the function that constructed it returns